Code in XML

 📂 File Types

-This extension targets files with .xml
+This extension targets .xml files.

 🚀 Installation

-Install via the Visual Studio Code Marketplace
+Install via Code in XML on the Visual Studio Code Marketplace

 or

-Manually install from .vsix
+Manually install from .vsix:

-code --install-extension vscode-code-in-xml-0.0.2.vsix
+code --install-extension vscode-code-in-xml-1.0.0.vsix

 📝 Known Issues